 The spy carried in his pocket a pistol and a cyanide pill.
-If the German indicated the Nazis were close to building a weapon, Berg was to shoot him and then swallow the cyanide pill.
+If the German indicated the Nazis were close to building

+Wedged between Lou Berberet and Augie Bergamo in the Basebs Encyclopedia.
+Morris 'Moe' Berg spent 1' years in professional basebs as a player and cache and was perhaps the most enigentia and intel gentlement of the professional control of the pare has ever known.
+Spaking columbia Law School.
+Moe began his career with the Brooklyn Robins 1923 and later continued with the Chicago White Sox.
+Washington 1923 and later continued with the Chicago White Sox.
+Washington Senaters.
+Cleveland Indians, and Boston Red Sox.
+Moe's vast knowled of scholarly subjects ranging from medieval literature to experiment four his professional school of the Control of the Co a weapon, Berg was to shoot him and then swallow the cyanide pill.
 Moe, sitting in the front row, determined that the Germans were nowhere near their goal, so he complimented Heisenberg on his speech and walked him back to his hotel.